farhanaidil2026-ui/Year1-Sem1-Courses/SECR1013-Digital-Logic/README.md

 ### Knowledge Gained

-Digital Logic opened my eyes to what happens beneath the software layer.
-Understanding how binary digits flow through logic gates to perform calculations gave me newfound appreciation for computer architecture.
-The progression from simple AND/OR gates to complex sequential circuits showed me how sophisticated systems emerge from basic building blocks.
+Taking Digital Logic really changed how I see computers.
+Before this, I only thought about software and coding, but now I understand what's actually happening inside the machine.
+Learning how binary numbers move through logic gates to do calculations was honestly pretty cool.
+Seeing how you can start with simple AND and OR gates and build them up into complicated circuits that can count, store data, and do all sorts of stuff was mind-blowing.

-**Practical Skills Developed:**
+**Skills I Picked Up:**
-- Circuit design and optimization using Boolean algebra
+- Designing circuits and making them simpler using Boolean algebra
-- Truth table construction and analysis
+- Creating and reading truth tables
-- Implementing combinational and sequential logic
+- Building both combinational and sequential logic circuits
-- Troubleshooting digital circuit behavior
+- Figuring out why circuits aren't working the way they should

 ### Personal Growth

-**Problem-Solving Enhancement**
+**Better Problem-Solving**
-Working through circuit simplification challenges sharpened my logical reasoning.
-Each problem required breaking down complex systems into manageable parts—a skill directly applicable to my future work in data engineering.
+The circuit simplification problems really helped me get better at thinking logically.
+Every problem was like a puzzle where you had to break down something complicated into smaller, easier pieces.
+That's definitely going to help me when I'm working with data engineering stuff later on.

-**Hardware-Software Connection**
+**Connecting the Dots**
-This course bridged the gap between abstract programming concepts and physical hardware reality.
-Understanding how data moves through registers and counters helps me write more efficient code, knowing what's happening at the machine level.
+This course was the bridge I needed between the code I write and what's actually happening in the hardware.
+Now when I'm coding, I have a better idea of how my data is moving through registers and counters inside the computer.
+It makes me think more about writing efficient code because I know what's going on behind the scenes.

 ---